estimated reading time: 34 min

 Distance - measure

 When we want to categorise different distances, we can look at tactical purpose or sets of actions doable from that particular group.
-The usual distinction between long and short can be additionally refined7 into five different groups.
+The usual distinction between long and short can be additionally refined7 into 5 different groups.
 There are no exact measures in cm for each, and it depends on many factors.
 Although we have to start to learn distance handling statically, in reality, it’s a dynamic process that evaluates relations between the opponents, their positions and relative speeds.
-Even fencers inertia is considered because it significantly influences tempo, and distance without tempo alone is a useless concept.

-Outside the measure - is a distance where neither a jump, step-lunge nor the half-step with passing step is enough to hit the opponent.
+1. Outside the measure - is a distance where neither the jump, step-lunge, nor the passing step is enough to hit the opponent.
 There is not much to talk about this distance.
-It is the safest because even the fastest attack can be easily avoided by stepping back.
-Although at this distance, the movement of the opponent cannot yet be considered as tempo, the tactic of combat begins here.
+It is safest because even the fastest attack can be easily avoided by stepping back.
+Although at this distance, the movement of the opponent cannot yet be considered as [tempo] (#tempo), the tactic of combat begins here.
 All exercises with the first attack should be practised with an arrival from the outside the measure (zufechten).

-Long distance - if I move closer and I am able to hit with a step-lunge or passing step (with or without preparatory half-step).
+2. Long distance - if I move closer and I am able to hit with a step-lunge or passing step.
 Now, I must pay attention to every movement, especially footwork.
 Another step or half-step can cause me big trouble if I am not doing it deliberately.
 The long-distance is still relatively safe.
 When I’m ready, my opponent needs a full passing step to reach me, giving me time to make him fall short.
 Though this is a reasonable distance to start an attack, if I start one on a prepared (static) opponent, my chances of a direct hit are still small.
 Without proper preparation, I would instead give the opponent an opportunity for a thoughtful counter-action.
 Compound attacks begin here.

-Threshold distance or medium distance is somewhere between long and short one, and it may still seem like a long distance to an inexperienced opponent, but I can hit him from inclined position when I shift my body’s weight over my front foot but before my rear foot completes forward motion.
-It’s direct attack distance because the opponent might not feel imminently threatened yet, and the attack can be fast enough for the parry to come too late.
+3. Threshold distance or medium distance is somewhere between long and short one, and it may still seem like a long distance to an inexperienced opponent, but I can hit him in an inclined position when I move the body’s weight over the front foot sooner than my rear foot gets before the front one.
+It’s direct attack distance because the opponent does not feel imminently threatened yet, and the attack can be fast enough for the parry to come too late.
 But if I only start to think about the attack, it’s too late.
-You must have it already ready.8
+You must have it already ready.
+8

-- Short distance - by moving forward from a medium distance, I get to the most dangerous fencing distance.
-Now my opponent and I can reach each other without stepping only by extending our arms.
-It’s physically impossible to react in such time so short it takes to hit in this distance.9 If I found myself in this distance and I have no well-prepared ongoing plan, it’s too late to do anything.
-I have got probably a hit already.
+1. Short distance - by moving forward from a medium distance, I get to the most dangerous fencing distance.
+Now my opponent and I can reach each other without stepping only by extending arms.
+It’s physically impossible to react in such time so short it takes to hit in this distance.
+9. If I found myself in this distance and I have no well-prepared ongoing plan, it’s too late to anything.
+I got probably a hit already.
 In the short distance, proximity already complicates avoiding the bind (e.g. disengagement, coupe), but techniques such as Winden with cut or slices, Duplieren, etc. still well possible.
 Nobody should stay at this distance longer than necessary to finish the intended action.
-Prolonging the span to a longer distance or significantly shortening it is much advisable.
+But prolonging the span to a long-distance or significantly shortening it is advisable.
 It is the riskiest distance with a high chance of double hits.
 If blades bind each other, they touch around the middle.

-- Close distance (corps-a-corps) is when you approach the opponent even further.
-Blades meet there strong at strong (Stercke/Forte).
+1. Close distance (corps-a-corps) is when you approach the opponent even further.
+It’s no longer possible to attack from the bind only by using a blade.
+Blades meet there stong to strong (Stercke/Forte).
 I can easily touch the opponent with my hand, enter the wrestling, use punches, pommel strikes, crossguard teardowns, locks, hip-throws, etc.

-Thanks to the various physical characteristics, it is clear that my opponent can already stand in the threshold distance and hit me by tilting or extending his arms, and I will still need a step.
-The advantage of long arms and overall height is present in every combat sport or real-world fight.
-In regulated conditions, the only thing different height fencers are equal is the tip’s distance from the hand.
-This should be borne in mind by shorter swordsmen, as it will always take them longer to hit deep targets (i.e. torso, head) than their opponents, and therefore they should choose hands as a target more often to reduce their proportional “handicap”.
-At present, some fencers promote that the hand hits or snipes are inferior and less valuable and honest than proper cuts and thrusts to the torso or head.
-However, anyone who had ever injured fingers or wrist can form their own opinion on how effectively such an attack on those parts would end the whole duel.
+Thanks to the various physical characteristics, it is clear that my opponent can already stand in the middle distance and hit me by tilting or extending his arms, and I will still need a step.
+The advantage of long arms and overall height is present in every combat sport.
+The only thing fencers are equal is the distance of the tip from the hand.
+This should be borne in mind by shorter swordsmen, as it will always take them longer to hit deep targets (i.e. torso, head) than their opponents, and therefore they should choose hands as a target more often to reduce their proportional handicap.
+At present, some fencers promote that the hand hits or snipes are inferior and less valuable than proper cuts and thrusts to the torso or head.
+However, anyone who has ever been injured in fingers or on the wrist can form own opinion on how effectively such an attack would be able to end the whole duel.

 Offensive and defensive actions